-The CIO's role is emerging as one of the most dynamic executive roles, evolving to the demands of technology, digital ecosystems, business model innovation and customer expectations - with CEO reports now revealing they expect their Chief Information Officer to be a strategic business partner and revenue creator rather than cost centre manager.
+The CIO's role is emerging as one of the most dynamic executive roles, evolving alongside the demands of technology, digital ecosystems, business model innovation and customer expectations - with CEO reports now revealing they expect their Chief Information Officer to be a strategic business partner and revenue creator, rather than cost centre manager.

-The number of CIOs reporting to their CEO has increased in recent editions of the CIO 100, with 56% reporting directly to the Chief Executive in the 2016 CIO 100.
-Recruitment firm Harvey Nash and analyst house Gartner have also reported similar trends in global studies of CIOs.
+The number of CIOs reporting to CEOs has increased in recent editions of the CIO 100, with around half reporting directly to the CEO according to the 2018 CIO 100.

-CIO UK looks at the job description of a Chief Information Officer, salary and responsibilities of the role.
-[See also: Chief Data Officer salary and job description]
+Here, CIO UK examines the job description of a Chief Information Officer, salary and responsibilities of the role.

 Since CIO job descriptions vary across industry and size of organisations, salaries also reflect the different demands of the role.